TERMS AND CONDITIONS (12th December 2020)

 20. Communications from Us

-20.1 If you have an Account, We may from time to time send you important notices by email.
-Such notices may relate to matters including, but not limited to, service changes, changes to these Terms and Conditions, changes to Our Web App, and changes to your Account.
+20.1 If you have an Account, We may from time to time send you notices by email.
+Such notices may relate to matters including, but not limited to, action you need to take, service changes, changes to these Terms and Conditions, changes to Our Service, and changes to your Account.

 20.2 We will never send you marketing emails of any kind without your express consent.
 If you do give such consent, you may opt out at any time.
 Any and all marketing emails sent by Us include an unsubscribe link.
 If you opt out of receiving emails from Us at any time, it may take up to 10 business days for Us to comply with your request.
 During that time, you may continue to receive emails from Us.

 20.3 For questions or complaints about email communications from Us (including, but not limited to, marketing emails), please contact Us at firstname.lastname@example.org or via https://paiyroll.com/about/contact/.

 21.1 We may transfer (assign) Our obligations and rights under these Terms and Conditions (and under the Contract, as applicable) to a third party (this may happen, for example, if We sell Our business).
 If this occurs, you will be informed by Us in writing.
 Your rights under these Terms and Conditions will not be affected and Our obligations under these Terms and Conditions will be transferred to the third party who will remain bound by them.

 21.2 You may not transfer (assign) your obligations and rights under these Terms and Conditions (and under the Contract, as applicable) without Our express written permission.

 21.3 The Contract is between you and Us.
 Apart from Clients and their Employees, It is not intended to benefit any other person or third party in any way and no such person or party will be entitled to enforce any provision of these Terms and Conditions.